 - Relax.
 In addition to all the above, a few minutes of downtime does a lot of good.
 You've probably heard about relaxation techniques, such as yoga or electronic biofeedback, but you don't have to do those things if listening to music, knitting, or just staring out the window is your idea of a relaxing break.

 Although persistent stress may lead to outbreaks, the little stressful events and daily annoyances you face do not appear to be stressful enough to trigger genital herpes symptoms.

 Other Triggers for Genital Herpes Outbreaks

-Hormones.
+- Hormones.
 Hormonal changes, like those that occur in the menstrual cycle, can affect genital herpes outbreaks.
-No one knows why yet.
+No one knows why.

-Surgery, weak immune system.
+- Surgery, weak immune system.
 Trauma to the body, such as having surgery, may make herpes symptoms appear.
 It's possible that having a weakened immune system does, too.
-People whose immune systems are weakened by HIV, for example, tend to have outbreaks more often than people with normal immune functioning do.
+People whose immune systems are weakened by HIV, for example, tend to have outbreaks more often than people with normal immune functioning.

-Remember that triggers may not be the same for everyone, and doctors are not certain how much lifestyle has to with outbreaks of herpes symptoms.
+Remember that triggers may not be the same for everyone, and doctors are not certain how much lifestyle affects outbreaks of herpes symptoms.
 If you think something in particular triggers symptoms, ask your doctor what you should do about it.